-On average, listings lease in the $30's per square foot per year.
-The Centreville submarket is seeing a a rise in rates.
-In the last 3 months, the median rate increased $1 per sqft per year.
-That's a 4% increase in rent.
+Most listings are in the $30's per square foot per year.
+The Centreville submarket is seeing a an increase in rates.
+In the last 3 months, the median rate increased $19 per sqft per year.
+That's a 97% rise in rent.

-Compared to the rest of the Washington D.C. market, the Centreville submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Centreville region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 2 listings have been posted online, which means new listings might be leasing quickly.
+In the last 90 days, 10 listings have been made available, which means new availabilities might be going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 20% of the available leases in the Centreville are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,760 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are approximately 3 stories.
-Most buildings in this area were built in 2001 and are Class A.
+The standard measurement for office space in this area is around 1,540 sqft.
+Most properties in this area are approximately 3 stories.
+Most buildings in this region were built in 2001 and are Class A.